Echoes from the Cloister, 1969

 medieval illuminations I included the brief algorithmic

 provocative lead into the subject matter.
-I pointed out that just as
+"If the monks were living

 today", I noted, "they would be exploring this new media for